 To set up your AWS Cloud9 development environment:

-- Type DynamoDB Deep Dive in the Name box.
-Optionally type a Description.
+3. Enter DynamoDB Deep Dive in the Name box.
+Optionally, enter a Description and choose Next step.

 - File explorer: On the left side of the screen, this shows a list of the files in your directory.

-- File editor: On the upper right portion of your screen, this is where you view and edit files that you’ve selected in the file explorer.
+- File editor: The large main area of the screen is where you view and edit files that you’ve selected in the file explorer.